CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   }
 ],
-"flags": ["VARSIZE"],                        // Indicates special effects, see JSON_FLAGS.md "environmental_protection_with_filter": 6,   // the resistance to environmental effects if an item (for example a gas mask) requires a filter to operate and this filter is installed.
+"flags": ["VARSIZE"],                        // Indicates special effects, see JSON_FLAGS.md "seal_integrity_with_filter": 6,             // The tightness of the seal if an item (for example a gas mask) requires a filter to operate and this filter is installed.
 Used in combination with use_action 'GASMASK' and 'DIVE_TANK'
 "magazine_well": 0,                          // Volume above which the magazine starts to protrude from the item and add extra volume
 "magazines": [                               // Magazines types for each ammo type (if any) which can be used to reload this item
     [ "9mm", [ "glockmag" ] ]                // The first magazine specified for each ammo type is the default